DSIW/slide-em-up/README.md

 ## Markup for the slides

-This slides are written in [Markdown](http://daringfireball.net/projects/markdown/syntax) and `!SLIDE` is the indicator for a new slide.
+These slides are written in [Markdown](http://daringfireball.net/projects/markdown/syntax) and `!SLIDE` is the indicator for a new slide.

 Example: